HelloXiuXiu/js-gotchas/README.md

 ### 2. Unary `+`

-We can see now that if the object `{}` goes first, the code acts a little wierd.
+We can see now that if the object `{}` goes first, the code acts a little weird.
 In fact, the first `{}` is treated there as an empty code block, and therefore just thrown away.

 ```js
 {} + []  // {} is thrown away, + [] is a numeric conversion Number([]) = 0